-- Out of school suspension

 - Overslept

 - Missed the bus

 - Running late

 - Family vacation

-- Getting your hair & nails done
+- · Getting your hair & nails done

-- An appointment

 - Skip day

 - Shopping

 - Going home during school day to pick up items (e.g. homework, uniform, lunches)

-It is the responsibility of the parents or guardians to notify the attendance office by telephone or in writing on the morning of the absence, tardiness or at the time of early departure as to the reason for each excused absence, tardiness or early departure.
-As a follow-up to any oral notification, parents or guardians should provide a written excuse containing the date of the absence, tardiness, or early departure and the reason for such.
+It is the responsibility of the parents or guardians to notify the attendance office by telephone, by email, or in writing on the morning of the absence, tardiness or at the time of early departure as to the reason for each excused absence, tardiness or early departure.
+As a follow-up to any oral notification, parents or guardians should provide a written excuse (which may include email) containing the date of the absence, tardiness, or early departure and the reason for such.

 These notes should arrive no later than 24 hours after the absence/tardy.
 They must arrive before the early departure.
-All notes must be handed in to the attendance office.
+All notes or emails from parents must be handed in or sent to the attendance office.